emulsify-ds/emulsify-website/posts/new-foundation.md

 It is a small bit of configuration with a meaningful impact.

 Projects using the Drupal adapter can still get Drupal-specific behavior, including behavior attachment and Single Directory Component output handling.
-Generic projects do not inherit those assumptions.
-A standalone Twig library, a React component library, a WordPress + Timber project, a Craft CMS project, or another non-Drupal implementation can use the EC4.x foundation without carrying behavior it does not need.
+Generic projects do not have to carry that behavior when they do not need it.
+A standalone Twig library, a React component library, a WordPress + Timber project, a Craft CMS project, or another implementation can use the EC4.x foundation with a cleaner path for extension.

-Dedicated adapters for platforms like WordPress are future opportunities, but EC4.x gives us the structure to support that direction cleanly.
+Dedicated adapters for platforms like WordPress are future opportunities, but EC4.x gives us a clearer structure to support that direction.

-**Drupal becomes one integration of the Emulsify approach, not the only shape the project can take.**
+**The Drupal ecosystem remains a first-class integration, while EC4.x makes the path for additional integrations easier to reason about and build upon.**

 ## Twig and React, together in Storybook